 Next on stage was the 20-year old Canadian singer Alessia Cara, who immediately won me over with her warm, genuine personality, not to mention incredible voice.
 The only song of hers I was very familiar with was her big 2015 hit “Here,” but I found myself liking all the songs she sang, including “I’m Yours,” “Wild Things,” and her latest single “Scars to Your Beautiful” – of which she gave a tremendously moving performance.
 Unfortunately, I was not able to get a clear photo of her performance, so this one will have to do.

-Coldplay came on around 9:05, opening with “A Head Full of Dreams,” and the show took off with a bang, with fireworks and a dazzling light display.
+Despite the two ladies’ awesome performances, I and all the Coldplay fans were thrilled to see our boys finally take the stage at 9:05.
+They opened with “A Head Full of Dreams,” and the show took off with a bang, with fireworks and a dazzling light display.

 Next up was an uplifting performance of the perennial crowd favorite “Yellow.”